SmartMemory

 ingest_code() performs a multi-pass analysis of your repository:

-1. File collection -- walks the directory tree, collecting files by language.
+1. File collection: walks the directory tree, collecting files by language.

-Basic Usage
+Basic usage

-# Index a Python repository
+Index a repository with the CLI:

 repo="my-project",